CHICOS: Mission

 Yellow and orange triangles are in operation.
 Blue triangles indicate the potential for future expansion.

 The CHICOS project blends scientific research with broadly-based educational outreach.
-CHICOS is an active research array for the detection of Ultra-high-energy cosmic ray.
+CHICOS is an active research array for the detection of Ultra-high-energy cosmic rays.
 The array as presently deployed has already seen extended air showers, and the soon-to-be-completed CHICOS 90 array will observe with large aperture in the energy range from 10^{18} to 10^{21} eV, with the angular resolution to address questions of clustering in several years of run time.

 The events CHICOS is designed to observe are single subatomic particles slamming into the Earth's atmosphere with the energy of a brick falling from a rooftop.
-These Ultra-high-energy cosmic ray, or UHECRs, interact with the atmosphere to produce large showers of secondary particles at the surface of the Earth.
+These Ultra-high-energy cosmic rays, or UHECRs, interact with the atmosphere to produce large showers of secondary particles at the surface of the Earth.
 Detection of UHECRs therefore depends on an array of particle sensors deployed like a net over many square kilometers to catch the incoming shower.
 In the CHICOS project, schools across the Los Angeles area provide the "net" of detector sites with ready-made infrastructure and a valuable population of teachers and students who participate in the project.